dthies/moodle-qformat_h5p/README.md

 To import H5P content load a Quiz (Question Set) .h5p file or a Column content type file which contains some of the supported question content types as the import file and import.
-Indvidual questions will be extract from the Quiz.
+Individual questions will be extract from the Quiz.

 Currently supports import of following H5P content types